KdaiP/MobileSAM-fast-finetuning/README.md

 To use the finetuned MobileSAM model, simply replace the original MobileSAM checkpoint with the newly finetuned one.
 No additional configuration needed for a seamless transition!

+## To do

+- [ ] Resume checkpoint training from the last finetuned checkpoint

 ## References

 [MobileSAM](https://github.com/ChaoningZhang/MobileSAM)

 [Medical-SAM-Adapter](https://github.com/WuJunde/Medical-SAM-Adapter)

 [SAM-Adapter-PyTorch](https://github.com/tianrun-chen/SAM-Adapter-PyTorch)

 [MedSAM](https://github.com/bowang-lab/MedSAM)

 [lightning-sam](https://github.com/luca-medeiros/lightning-sam)